rmsrosa/nbbinder/README.md

   show_full_entry_in_nav: False
 ```

-Then, we import the module (in the same folder) and use the `bind()` method with this configuration file as argument:
+Then, we import the module (in the same folder) and use the `bind()` function with this configuration file as argument:

 ```python
 import nbbinder as nbb